Somerset County, New Jersey: Parks and recreation

 The southeastern portion of Somerset County in Franklin Township includes Delaware and Raritan Canal State Park, which provides hiking, biking, and boating.
 The parks commission operates five public golf courses.

-Trump National Golf Club in Bedminster, an exclusive golf club owned by Donald Trump, that he used as a Summer White House during his presidency.
+Trump National Golf Club in Bedminster, an exclusive golf club owned by Donald Trump, was used as a summer White House during his presidency.

 Government

 County government

-Somerset County is governed by a five-member board of county commissioners, whose members are elected at-large to three-year terms of office on a staggered basis, with one or two seats coming up for election each year.
-At an annual reorganization meeting held on the first Friday of January, the board selects a director and deputy director from among its members.
+Somerset County is governed by a five-member board of county commissioners, whose members are elected at-large to three-year terms of office on a staggered basis, with either one or two seats coming up for election each year.
+At an annual reorganization meeting held in the first week of January, the board selects a director and deputy director from among its members.
 In 2016, commissioners (then known as freeholders) were paid $21,902, and the commissioner director was paid an annual salary of $22,902.
-The commissioners employ a full-time county administrator, Colleen Mahr,who manages the day-to-day operations of the county government.
+The commissioners employ a full-time county administrator, Colleen Mahr, who manages the day-to-day operations of the county government.
 The clerk of the county commissioners oversees the work of their offices.
 Department heads are appointed in accordance with statute and by resolution of the board.
-Somerset County currently has about 1,100 full-time and 140 part-time employees in 52 divisions.
+Somerset County has about 1,100 full-time and 140 part-time employees in 52 divisions.